Ivan-Bondaruk/WeC/docs/tools/windandenergy/windpower.md

 ρ is the air density (kg/m³), typically about 1.225 kg/m³ at sea level and 15°C,

-A is the area swept by the blades, $A = \pi \cdot \left( \frac{D}{2} \right)^2$, where D is the rotor diameter,

-v is the wind speed (m/s).
+A is the area swept by the blades, $A = \pi \cdot \left( \frac{D}{2} \right)^2$, where D is the rotor diameter, v is the wind speed (m/s).

+??? note "🧠 Explanation"

+    The turbine blades rotate and sweep a circular area.

+    This area is critical because it defines how much wind energy can be captured.

+    If you double the rotor diameter, the swept area increases by a factor of 4:

+    $$
+    A \propto D^2
+    $$

+    So even small increases in blade length can significantly boost potential power output.

 This formula demonstrates a cubic dependence on wind speed: a small increase in speed significantly increases the power.